IntelliXLabs/wasmvm-tee/README.md

-# wasmvm-tee: Trusted Execution Environment for DTVM
+# wasmvm-tee: Trusted Execution Environment for WebAssembly

-A secure gRPC service that executes DTVM (Deterministic Virtual Machine) bytecode within a Trusted Execution Environment (TEE) using AMD SEV-SNP technology.
-This project provides cryptographic attestation of execution results, ensuring integrity and confidentiality of computations.
+A secure gRPC service that executes WebAssembly (WASM) bytecode within a Trusted Execution Environment (TEE) using AMD SEV-SNP technology.
+This project leverages WasmEdge runtime to provide cryptographic attestation of execution results, ensuring integrity and confidentiality of computations with native WASI support.

 ## Architecture